 Let’s look at Australia.

 We have no reported local transmission of SARS-CoV-2 or cases of COVID-19 disease to speak of as I write this.
-I reckon that’s pretty low prevalence in a country of 25 million.
+I reckon that’s a pretty low prevalence in a country of 25 million.

-But lo and behold there is no steady stream of false positives.
-We don’t have an issue because once again, this is an over-oxygenated amateur conspiracy theory and not an actual issue.
+But lo and behold, there is no steady stream of false positives.
+We don’t have an issue because, once again, this is an over-oxygenated amateur conspiracy theory and not an actual issue.

 If we have a look at the next figure, we can see no constant stream of positives among the local testing.
 Yes, cases are occurring (as far as I know, mostly the same RT-PCR-based testing) among those coming from outside Australia but these are – as far as I know – linked to ill travellers diagnosed as having COVID-19.
 Actual clinical cases.
 The false-positive PCR problem is not a problem.